galindonkov/packer-nginx64/README.md

 - Change to the currently added directory : `cd vagrant_nginx64/`

-- Validate the configuration json file by ```packer validate template.json``` Config file is validated succesfully after you get a message : ```Template validated successfully```
+- Validate the configuration json file by ```packer validate template.json``` Config file is validated successfully after you get a message : ```Template validated successfully```

 - You are ready to build the virtual machine image by : ```packer build template.json```

-- The build process is succesfull once you get a ```nginx64-vbox.box``` placed into your currect directory
+- The build process is successful once you get a ```nginx64-vbox.box``` placed into your currect directory

 - Once you have that vbox image the Vagrant program is stepping in to create Vagrant environment by creating an initial Vagrantfile by : ```vagrant initnginx64-vbox.box```

-- Created Vagrantfile will be placed into your currect directory and right after you can create and configure guest machines according to the Vagrantfile by : ```vagrant up```
+- Created Vagrantfile will be placed into your current directory and right after you can create and configure guest machines according to the Vagrantfile by : ```vagrant up```

 - The next step is to ssh into the running Vagrant machine and and get access to its shell by : ```vagrant ssh```
 - You should see the command prompt ```vagrant@nginx64:~$``` and then to test whether the ```nginx``` is installed and running by : ```/etc/init.d/nginx status```.
 The status that proves its running state is : ```Active: active (running)```

-- It is good approach to poweroff or even to destroy the VM if it is not needed further by : ```vagrant halt``` to switch it off and ```vagrant destroy``` to remove it.
+- It is good approach to power off or even to destroy the VM if it is not needed further by : ```vagrant halt``` to switch it off and ```vagrant destroy``` to remove it.

 #### TO DO